-With CoastView you have access to tens-of-thousands of coastal photos, and each one has a latitude and longitude associated with it.
+With CoastView you have access to hundreds-of-thousands of coastal photos, and each one has a latitude and longitude associated with it.
 When you're traveling, CoastView uses the GPS in your phone to show you which images are closest to you (for example, what you're flying over or driving past) along with information about that area.
 Cool, right?

-Note that to use the app offline when traveling (for example, when your phone is in airplane mode or where there is no wifi signal), you must download your travel route before you go, while you are connected to wifi.
+Note that to use the app offline when traveling (for example, when your phone is in airplane mode or where there is no wifi signal), you must download your travel route before you go, while you are connected to a strong wifi internet.

 But you don't have to travel to use CoastView; you can also virtually 'fly the coast' from home.
-Once you select a route, the app chooses up to 1000 images along that route.
+Once you select a route, the app chooses up to 1000 images at a time along the chosen route.
 You can watch those images in a slideshow, as if you were traveling along the route.

 Tell me more...

 A few things we want to tell you about the CoastView app to give you the best experience:

 - the CoastView app covers the coasts of Alaska, British Columbia, Washington, and Oregon (with a few minor exceptions like the outermost islands of Alaska's Aleutian chain and some parts of British Columbia).

 - it is currently available for iPhone and tablets.

 - on a larger airplane the CoastView app works best if you're in the window or middle seat so the GPS can reach your phone.